schneidermatic/Elastax/stack-510/README.md

-# miniobs
+# stack-510

-miniobs is the entire elastic stack based on docker-compose. miniobs is inspired by the idea of elastic-stack-docker (https://github.com/elastic/stack-docker.git).
+stack-510 is the entire elastic stack based on docker-compose.

 PREREQUISITES
 ---
-For running the miniobs stack you need the following software components on your host system
+For running the elastic-stack you need the following software components on your host system

 Name           | Reference
 -------------- | ---------------